Asylumreid/HardHatAssignment/README.md

 Project encompasses Task 1 and Task 2 on local network.

+Things to work on:
+Function modifier (ownerOnly and etc)
+Able to deploy on sepolia

 ## Features

 - **Token Transfer**: Users can transfer tokens between accounts.